V-Vivek/Data-Engineering-Assignments/PythonAssignment-1-Part2.md

     print('\'iNeuron\'s Big Data Course\'')

 Q34.
 What is a list in Python?
 > List in python is a sequential datatype.
-It is used to store different types of data in a sequencial manner.
+It is used to store different types of data in a sequential manner.

 Q35.
 How can you create a list in Python?